Measurity/ModTemplateValheim/README.md

-# ModTemplateValheim (Windows OS & Steam game)
+# ModTemplateValheim
 Template mod for Valheim using Bepinex.
-Works for Steam, client-side only!
+Works for Steam on either Windows or Linux systems.
 Everything required is **automatically installed into Valheim**:
  - BepInEx (Unstripped UnityEngine dlls too) + HarmonyX
  - Publicizes dlls from game as project dependencies